Making Schools Safer

 Listen to their inspiring song here.

-LIGALY’s National Coming Out Day School Awareness Campaign every October is one of the largest campaigns to raise awareness, decrease violence, and build leadership in creating safer and more supportive learning environments for LGBT youth, families, and allies.
+The LGBT Network's National Coming Out Day Campaign every October is one of the largest campaigns to raise awareness, decrease violence, and build leadership in creating safer and more supportive environments where LGBT people live, learn, work, play, and pray.

 The Campaign inspires participants to make a statement and show their support of LGBT peers by wearing a rainbow pin or ally sticker, while allowing for advocates to not disclose their sexual orientation or gender identity unless they choose to.

-LIGALY’s Safe Schools Team plays an integral role in generating the materials for this campaign that helps other young activists address homophobia and transphobia in their schools.
-It is therefore an empowering campaign for all youth who participate, from start to finish.
+LIGALY’s Safe Schools Team plays an integral role in generating the materials for the campaign that helps other young activists address homophobia and transphobia in their schools.

 LIGALY hosts regional GSA Networking Events and annual Summits for students and faculty throughout the year to provide a unique opportunity for students and faculty to meet, share ideas, and build their skills.
 The events are free for students and faculty and include free pizza.
 To learn more about attending or hosting an event, call 631.665.2300 or email email@example.com